microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 ---
 #### Approach

-The common approach is to split large documents into chunks do summarization on each chunk, and later group the summarized output of each chunk into a final chunk and, finally, summarize the final chunk.
+This approach splits large documents into chunks and summarizes each chunk independently,and later the summarized chunks are summarized to get the final summary.